Home staging – otherwise known as making your home look attractive to prospective buyers – could be the difference between selling or not.

 If you can’t keep a plant alive (and we’ve all been there) then a few fake plants dotted around are still aesthetically pleasing.

 4. Eliminate bad smells

 This might be a bit of a no-brainer but bad odours are guaranteed to put off potential purchasers.

 Instead of going OTT with the Febreze, try the old estate agent trick or making coffee or baking bread or cakes.
 You could even leave these out as a welcome gift to people viewing your home – who doesn’t love free snacks?!

 5. Open your doors and your windows

-While this’ll help with good odours, it’s also linked to psychology.
+While this will help with good odours, it’s also linked to psychology.
 Simply put, an open door is more welcoming than a closed one.
-It allows people to freely wander the property – and again, open doors, curtains and blinds allows more light in.
+It allows people to freely wander the property – and again, open doors, curtains and blinds allow more light in.